-Summing up, there are three main theoretical approaches within which the discussion on sport organizations' structure has taken place: organizational change, organizational effectiveness and structural configuration of organizations.
-The structural characteristics of sport organizations has existed as a research topic of its own through the latter approach; however, most research discussing sport organizations' structure refers to wider organizational theory studies.
-The relevance of the two former theoretical approaches can be attributed to the significant challenges that have influenced the traditional operation of sport organizations, as well as their traditional way of measuring and conceiving effectiveness.
+Summing up, there are three main theoretical approaches within which the discussion on sport organizations structure has taken place: organizational change, organizational effectiveness and structural configuration of organizations.
+The structural characteristics of sport organizations has existed as a research topic of its own through the latter approach, but most research discussing sport organizations structure refers to wider organizational theory studies.
+The relevance of the two former theoretical approaches can be associated with the significant challenges that have been influencing the traditional operation of sport organizations, as well as their traditional way of measuring and conceiving effectiveness.